mcsee/Software-Design-Articles/Articles/Wordle/How to Create a Wordle with TDD in Javascript/readme.md

 Our words are in a bijection with English Wordle words. or not?

-Let's try a non-English word
+Let's try a non-English word.

 [Gist Url]: # (https://gist.github.com/mcsee/50ea04242702d5f40ce388624ec4414e)
 ```javascript